Jathn/Jathn/README.md

 ## About Me

-Automation and Robotics Student from Finland.
-Currently located in Switzerland.
+3rd year Automation and Robotics Student from Finland.
+Currently located in Switzerland,

 - 🔭 I’m currently working on my own strategy game.
-- 🌱 I’m currently learning data and networking as an Intern in automation engineering.
+- 🌱 I’m currently learning data, networking and more as an Intern in automation engineering.
-- 💬 Ask me about anything that comes to mind from my profile.
+- ⚡ Fields of interest: Machine Learning, Data Engineering, Software and Automation
 - 📫 How to reach me: mail included in profile.

 ## Technologies & Tools